maxime-rainville/silverstripe-anyfield/README.md

 ## Customising how DataObject look in the field

 Any DataObject can be managed by the AnyField and ManyAnyField without any special tweaks.
 However, you can get a bit more value with some simple tweaks.
-Those tweaks can be applied with DataExtension.
+Those tweaks can be applied with Extension.

 ### Customising the Title